georgespingos/li-ppt-gt/md/git-presentation.md

 v--------------

-Push beaviour
+## Push beaviour

-* Matching (Git 1.x.): will push all your local branches to the ones with the same name on the remote.

-* Simple (Git 2.x): will push only the current branch to the one that git pull would pull from, and also checks that their names match.
+* Matching (Git 1.x.)

+* Simple (Git 2.x)

 	$ git config --global push.default matching/simple

+Note:

+Matching (Git 1.x.): will push all your local branches to the ones with the same name on the remote.

+Simple (Git 2.x): will push only the current branch to the one that git pull would pull from, and also checks that their names match.

 --------------
 ### Get all changes from remote